-As for totality itself, there is no safe bet — the brightness of the fully eclipsed Moon is too unpredictable.
+For totality itself, there is no safe bet — the brightness of the fully eclipsed Moon is too unpredictable.
 But as noted earlier, memory cards are cheap compared to the rarity of a total lunar eclipse, so you can hardly go wrong trying every exposure setting you've got.
 There's plenty of time to experiment during this leisurely event.
-Simply try an exposure then evaluate it on your camera's LCD screen.
+Simply try an exposure, then evaluate it on your camera's LCD screen.
 If it's too dark, try a longer shutter speed.
 If you're still over-exposing any areas of the ruddy eclipsed Moon, increase the shutter speed to take shorter exposures.

 Since most point-and-shoot or cell phone cameras don’t have removable lenses, the only way to take pictures through a telescope is with the afocal or eyepiece projection method, whereby the camera is aimed directly into the telescope’s eyepiece.
 You can hold the camera by hand, mount it on a separate tripod, make or buy a bracket, or use a custom adapter to attach the camera directly to the eyepiece.
-This last option will be easiest and produce your best results.
+This last option will produce the best results.

 The online article "Astro Imaging with Digital Cameras" describes many of the tricks and techniques involved in taking astronomical images this way.
 But when digitally imaging a lunar eclipse, the key is to shoot, shoot, and shoot some more.
 The beauty of going digital is the immediacy with which you can see the effects of various settings — and change them!
 Since a lunar eclipse is a prolonged affair, you can keep on trying until you acquire a good image.